Knee Pain Specialists

 Partial knee replacement is a similar procedure to total knee replacement but only requires replacing one compartment of your knee joint.
 Your surgeon might use this option when one or more of your knee compartments is healthy enough to save.

-Sometimes knee replacements malfunction or wear out after years of use, and parts need to be repaired or replaced.
+Modern knee replacement implants are now built to last 20 years or longer.
+However, sometimes knee replacements can malfunction or wear out after years of use, and parts need to be repaired or replaced.
 Revision surgery is a complex procedure that restores your knee replacement and any damaged surrounding bones.

-Find out how to relieve knee pain safely and successfully by calling Midwest Center for Joint Replacement today.
+Find out how to relieve knee pain safely and successfully, call 317-455-1064 to book an appointment.